Shehzad Tanweer: Biography

-Relatives in Pakistan have said that Tanweer had boasted of wanting to die as a "holy warrior" and that he was enamoured with Osama bin Laden.
-They noted that incidents such as the Qur'an desecration controversy of 2005 had "always been in his mind".
+Relatives in Pakistan stated that Tanweer had boasted of wanting to die as a "holy warrior" and that he was enamoured with Osama bin Laden.
+They noted that incidents such as the 2005 Quran desecration controversy had "always been in his mind".
 Tanweer's body was buried at the shrine of a local Islamic saint in Tanweer's ancestral village in Samundari, Pakistan on 27 October 2005.

 In 2011, evidence emerged that Tanweer had a 'secret girlfriend' with whom he had been intimately involved for a period of three years beginning in 2002, until shortly before his death.

 Trip to Pakistan

 After completing the hajj earlier in the year, Tanweer travelled to Pakistan for a course in Islamic studies at a madrasa.
-The Pakistani government has released footage of Tanweer arriving at Karachi International Airport with Mohammad Sidique Khan, believed to be the ringleader of the London bombers, on Turkish Airlines Flight TK 1056 on 19 November 2004.
+The Pakistani government released footage of Tanweer arriving at Karachi International Airport with Sidique Khan on Turkish Airlines Flight TK 1056 on 19 November 2004.
 Tanweer and Khan stayed in Pakistan until 8 February, then flew back to London together.
-The youngest of the London cell, Hasib Hussain, arrived in Karachi from Riyadh, Saudi Arabia, on 15 July 2004 on Saudi Arabian Airlines Flight SV 714.

-Intelligence sources say the school was located in Muridke, Pakistan, 20 miles outside Lahore, named Jamia Manzoorul Islam and is believed to be connected with Lashkar-e-Tayyaba, a banned militant Islamist group.
+Intelligence sources say the school, named Jamia Manzoorul Islam, was located in Muridke, Pakistan, 20 miles outside Lahore.
+It is believed to be connected with Lashkar-e-Tayyaba, a banned militant Islamist group.
 The madrasa has denied any connection with Tanweer.